Minecraftian14/KIIT-B20-Programs-1/README.md

 ```
 ### [Lab 4](https://github.com/HaxnovR/KIIT-B20-Programs/tree/main/Lab4%2022-10-21)
 ```
-Q.1) Write a program in 'C' to initialise 2 numbers.
+Q.1) Write a program in 'C' to initialize 2 numbers.
 Q.2) Write a program in 'C' to add 2 numbers.
 Q.3) Write a program in 'C' to add, sub, mult and div 2 numbers.
 ```